kor3992/KorYoutubeDownloader/README.md

    2. sudo apt install ffmpeg
    3. sudo reboot
 -------------------------------
-You Also need to install Python
-,you can download the ideal python here: https://www.python.org/downloads/release/python-31311/
+You Also need to install Python, you can download the ideal python here: https://www.python.org/downloads/release/python-31311/